raddysr/PseudoEtl/README.txt

 -- config.py -> load configuration from database.ini(loaded in etl.py so no need to touch it or run it)

 -- not buildin used for connection to PostgreSQL -> psycopg2

--- database configuration config.py uses database.ini

--- please run commands via PSQL to have database required for testing the program:
+-- please run following commands in PSQL to have database required for testing the program:

 /*